how to get to 15% body fat

 avoid performing too much cardio

-The more cardio you perform the more efficient your body becomes and you expend fewer calories.
-In a calorie deficit, the metabolic rate is also likely to reduce, making it harder and harder to lose weight.
+Cardio is simply a tool we can use to assist in fat loss.
+Adding more and more cardio will eventually become counterproductive and is not something we recommend.
+At some point, the cost of performing excessive amounts of cardio will outweigh the benefits.
+The more cardio you perform the more efficient your body becomes as you expend fewer calories.
+In a calorie deficit the metabolic rate is also likely to reduce, making it harder and harder to lose weight.
 You are placing more and more stress on the body and getting less and less out of your cardio sessions.

 lifestyle factors to get to 15% body fat